Aazam

 Aazam is a 2023 Indian Hindi language film, written and directed by Shravan Tiwari.
 The film features Jimmy Sheirgill, Abhimanyu Singh, Indraneil Sengupta and Raza Murad.

 Synopsis

 Aazam is a crime thriller revolves around the underworld gang who controls the syndicate in the city.
 Aazam is about the succession battle of mafia don Nawab Khan which revolves around conspiracy, betrayal and deceit.

 Production

 Produced under the banner of BMX motion picture, Aazam is a crime thriller.
 T. B. Patel is the producer.
 Shravan Tiwari has also given the screenplay and dialogue to the film.
-Music by Natraj Dastidar and lyrics by Nawav Arzoo.
+Music by Natraj Dastidar and lyrics by Nawab Arzoo.
 The film has been shot in Mumbai.

 Soundtrack

 The music of the film is composed by Nataraj Dastidar and Durga Natraj.
 The lyrics are written by Nawab Aarzoo.